Issue Brief 09-20 ARRA Provides New, Expanded Bonding Authority, May 20, 2009

 DE-FOA-0000068 at: https://www.fedconnect.net/Fedconnect/

-July 14, 2009: Funding for State-Run Rebate Programs for Energy Star Appliances The DOE published a $296 million funding opportunity announcement for state-run rebate programs for consumer purchases of Energy Star appliances.
+July 14, 2009: Funding for State-Run Rebate Programs for Energy Star Appliances DOE published a $296 million funding opportunity announcement for state-run rebate programs for consumer purchases of Energy Star appliances.
 These funds were included in ARRA and will be distributed to states by formula.
 Each state or territory must submit a plan specifying which appliance categories will be included in its rebate program as well as the rebate amount, how the rebates will be processed, and the states plan for recycling old appliances.
 Initial applications indicating a states intent to apply for funds are due August 15, 2009, and the full application will be due October 15, 2009.
 States and territories will receive 10 percent of the funds after submitting the initial application with the balance awarded after their program plans are approved.
 The complete Funding Opportunity Announcement is available at:

 http://www07.grants.gov/search/search.do?oppId=48463&mode=VIEW